-On February 24, 2020, when the US stock market started to slide, investors got a little nervous.
-By March 23, 2020, the S&P 500 was down 34% from the February high point.
-Emotionally, it was difficult to stay invested.
+When the stock markets start to slide, it can be difficult to stay invested.
 But time and again, financial professionals have cautioned that falling markets can turn on a dime when things seem only slightly less bleak than the day before.
 Historically, every severe downturn has eventually given way to further growth.

-It's unclear what will happen next.
+No one knows when the next market downturn will happen, how long it will last, and what the recovery will look like.
 But we do know that these patterns have played out in similar ways in recent market pullbacks.
 Days with unimaginable losses have sometimes been followed quickly by days with large gains.
 Eventually, the market has historically gotten through these periods and gone on to produce positive returns—the largest of which often come right after big selloffs.

 Steps to consider now

-Consider these 9 ways to make sure your financial plan is on track through down markets so you're positioned to benefit from potential growth later.
+Consider these 9 ways to make sure your retirement saving and investing plan is on track through down markets so you're positioned to benefit from potential growth later.

 1. Try to stay disciplined with your investing